py-mine/mcproto/docs/contributing/guides/api-reference.md

 For that reason, we're using an alternative handler to `mkdocstrings-python`:
 [`mkdocstrings-python-xref`](https://github.com/analog-garage/mkdocstrings-python-xref).
 This handler uses `mkdocstrings-python` internally, while extending it to provide support for relative cross-references.

+To use relative cross-references, check the [mkdocstrings-python-xref documentation](https://analog-garage.github.io/mkdocstrings-python-xref).

 It is expected that once relative cross-refs come to mainline `mkdocstrings-python`, this alternative handler will be dropped.

-To use relative cross-references, check the [mkdocstrings-python-xref documentation](https://analog-garage.github.io/mkdocstrings-python-xref).
+Because of this, we should do our best to use compatible syntax when writing the cross-references.
+As the `mkdocstrings-python-xref` handler offers quite a bit more than the official version does, however using it would make migrating back much harder.

 ## Writing API Reference